Welcome Tour to Madrid in Eco Tuk Tuk Private

 • Atocha (Pass by)

-Atocha station is a railway complex located near Plaza del Emperador Carlos V, in Madrid (Spain).
-It serves as a railway hub, making it the busiest station in the country, as well as one of the main stations in Europe.
+Atocha railway station is a railway complex located near Emperor Charles V Square in Madrid, Spain.
+It acts as a railway node, making it the busiest passenger station in the country, as well as one of the main ones in Europe.

 Admission ticket free